20 steps to increase the odds

 11. Stock up on antioxidants

-Recent studies have shown that antioxidants may slow the process of aging.
-Antioxidants can be found in a number of fruits (oranges, bananas, mangosteens, etc) and vegetables, and also in herbal supplements and teas.
+Antioxidants slow the process of aging.
+Antioxidants can be found in a number of fruits (oranges, bananas, mangosteens, etc) and vegetables, and also in herbal supplements and tea.
+Stock up on antioxidants in your body.

 12. Practise safe sex